Bing Ads

 • Elevation can also aid with swelling and bruising.

-In terms of time, R.I.C.E. treatment should be approached in stages, depending on the type of damage.
+In terms of time, the RICE method for injuries should be approached in stages, depending on the type of damage.

 • Resting for a long duration is normally not needed.
 It may be required in some circumstances such as severe sprains.